akash93/ball-strike-api/README.md

     curl -H 'Content-Type:application/json' -X POST -d '{"session":{"email":"user@example.com", "password":"password"}}'
     ```

-    The response will be the same user object as above.
+    The response will be the same user object as above except that it will contain an additional field `auth_token`

   * Note the `auth_token` received.
 This will be used for making further requests
   * Fetch the game level data by making a **GET** request to `https://ballstrike-api.herokuapp.com/api/gamelevels` with `Authorization` header value set to the `auth_token` received in the previous step